shymega/shymega.github.io/content/posts/Thoughts-Cosmo-OTA.md

 located in the root internal storage of the phone.
 This would work as a solution for now.

 I know that Planet did write their own OTA updater for Astro.
-However, I don't like it.
-It looks hacky, and the ODM's FOTA updater is still active - remember the posts about 'deejay-dota'?
+However, I wouldn't say I'm terribly fond of it.
+It looks hacky, rushed together, and the ODM's FOTA updater is still active - remember the posts about 'deejay-dota'?
 It's actually the updater.
 I have it on my phone, but not enabled as software.
 Whilst I have the sources for the app, I can't tell much about it.
-I don't think it's sinister though, just badly written.
+I don't think it's sinister though, just badly written, and documented.

 I did work, on and off, on an 'all-in-one' OTA service for Planet.
-I call it '[planet_ota][]', and it uses cloud tooling to scale the server, serve updates from DB, and store metadata in a hosted PostgreSQL database.
+I call it '[planet_ota][]', and it uses cloud tooling to scale the server, serve updates from S3, and store metadata in a hosted PostgreSQL database.
 It's not fully complete yet, but the idea is for it to serve as a way for the XR-series machines, Gemini, Cosmo, and Astro (and future projects) to update themselves, but without straining the current server for OTA.